Interview: ORIGINALS… Steve ‘Silk’ Hurley (Part One)

 These days, he’s the co-owner of S&S Records, Inc, alongside business partner Shannon ‘DJ Skip’ Syas, and continues to produce and remix tracks by some of the industry’s hottest artists.

-Part two of our ORIGINS interview will follow tomorrow, but for the meantime, it’s over to you… Steve ‘Silk’ Hurley.
+Part two of our ORIGINALS interview will follow tomorrow, but for the meantime, it’s over to you… Steve ‘Silk’ Hurley.

 Q. How did you get into music?